Antwerpen-Berchem railway station: History

 From opening until 1975, the station was simply known as Berchem, later changing to Berchem (Antwerpen), at a time that international trains stopped here instead of Antwerpen Oost.
-In 1983, when Berchem and Antwerpen became one city, the station was renamed Antwerpen-Berchem.
+In 1983, when Berchem and Antwerp became one city, the station was renamed Antwerpen-Berchem.

 International Thalys and Benelux services (from Amsterdam to Brussels and Paris) stopped calling at this station, following the opening of the North-South tunnel under Antwerpen-Centraal.
-Since December 2014, the Benelux service (Amsterdam - Brussels) calls at the station again.
+Since December 2014, the Benelux service (Amsterdam–Brussels) calls at the station again.

 Train services

 The following services currently the serve the station: